Ranagol/php-xdebug-mysql-nginx-redis-docker/README.md

+Symhpony console
+add tinker
+xdebug

+add one exception
+seeding and faking
+add testing too
-create one mvc + blade??? or twig???? add artisan add tinker xdebug add console package + add command for triggering migrations add one exception seeding and faking add testing too create one mvc using twig
+add command for triggering migrations create one mvc using twig + create header footer main navbar in twig

 bottom line: have all prepared for a situation when you need to build a vanilla php app without frameworks.